 David takes the list to a computer technician who tells him that though David can't get in the system through normal channels so he should look for a "back door", a password left by the original programmer that may give him access.
 David begins to research the name "Falken" and discovers that it's the name of a computer programmer and artificial intelligence expert from the 1960s named Steven Falken.
 Falken himself had a son named Joshua who died in a car accident with his mother.
 Falken's health deteriorated and he himself died several years before.
 When Jennifer visits David again, David suddenly realizes that Falken's password is his son's name.
 He types in the password and is granted access to the system where he poses as Falken and asks the computer if they can play Global Thermonuclear War.
 David chooses the side of the Soviet Union and orders both Las Vegas and Seattle to be primary targets for nuclear strikes.

-David returns home one night to see a news report about the alert he caused.
+David returns home one night to see a news report about the alert he inadvertently triggered.
 David quickly becomes anxious and disappears to his room.
 Jennifer calls saying she'd seen the news report too.
 David panics, worrying that government officials will find him.
 Jennifer tells him not to call the phone number again.
 While he destroys all the printouts of his research on Falken, the phone rings; the WOPR computer, AKA, Joshua, has called him.
 David tries to tell it that he's not Falken and that Falken is dead.
 Joshua doesn't accept the truth and tells David that the game program is still running; in a matter of hours Joshua will be able to launch a full-scale nuclear attack.
 David hangs up the phone but receives another call with the same computer tone; he unplugs his phone.

 Some time later David is leaving a 7-11 store when he's suddenly surrounded by FBI agents and forced into a waiting van.
 He's taken to NORAD and held in custody while McKittrick & Beringer meet with the FBI.
 They discuss how David was able to hack into the WOPR; somehow the phone lines in Sunnyvale had gotten crossed.
 They also assume David had either been working with another operative and was recruited by the Soviet government to be a spy.
 McKittrick requests that he be allowed to talk to David himself.
 David is temporarily released and shown around NORAD by McKittrick - David is slightly awed when he actually sees the WOPR, realizing that it's Joshua.
 In McKittrick's office, David is grilled for a bit - McKittrick wants to know how David could bypass his security.
 McKittrick receives a phone call and has to leave his office immediately.
-David uses McKittrick's office computer to talk to Joshua and finds out that Falken may still be alive, getting an address in Goose Island, Oregon.
+David uses McKittrick's office computer to talk to Joshua and finds out that Falken may still be alive, getting an alias and an address in Goose Island, Oregon.
 Moments later, he's seized by the guards, ranting to McKittrick about Joshua and Falken.
 He's returned to his "cell" a small, locked room in the facility's infirmary.
 David searches the drawers and finds some surgical instruments and a mini-tape recorder.
 He tricks the guard into opening the door and makes a recording of the code, opening the door himself.
 He rigs the door to lock permanently and escapes the infirmary through an air duct.
 David joins a tour group in the facility and escapes NORAD.

 David hitches a ride with a truck driver who drops him off near Grand Junction, Colorado.
 He jimmies a pay phone and calls information, asking about Falken's address in Oregon.
 There is no phone listing for Falken, or his alias.
 David next calls Jennifer in Seattle, who tells him that his parents are freaked out at their son being arrested and that he should come home immediately.
 David tells her he can't & asks her for money to buy a plane ticket to Goose Island.
 When he lands, he's surprised by Jennifer, who drove down to meet him.
 The two catch the ferry over to the island; on board David explains that Joshua is still playing the "game" and plans to launch US missiles in a 1st strike attack against the Soviets.
 Jennifer says she believes him & the two of them kiss on the way to the island.